Comparable Sales (Comps)

 Practical Example

-An appraiser compares the subject property with several recently sold homes of similar size, location, and features.
+An appraiser compares the subject property with several recently sold homes of similar size, location, age, and condition, then adjusts for meaningful differences such as an extra bathroom or renovated kitchen.
 Those comparable sales help support the appraised value.

 How It Differs From Nearby Terms